 5. Quality check before and after pushing changes live

 Testing is critical when redesigning an eCommerce site, and I recommend doing it both before and after you push your changes live.

-Flywheel’s staging sites and Local allow you to work on a copy of the live site (so you can be reasonably confident that if things are working there, they’ll work on production), but it’s still smart to confirm everything is working as intended once your changes go live.
+Flywheel and WP Engine’s staging sites, together with Local, allow you to work on a copy of the live site (so you can be reasonably confident that if things are working there, they’ll work on production), but it’s still smart to confirm everything is working as intended once your changes go live.

 After all, you never want to risk pushing changes to production, walking away, and then getting an angry phone call from your client because something broke and you didn’t realize it.

 You’ll want to test whatever you’re updating, of course, and review any pages with significant design changes, but the other element of eCommerce sites you’ll want to check is the ability to make purchases.

 These resources can help as you’re testing the checkout flow:

 - Testing WooCommerce Payments: A WooCommerce help doc